Police temporarily suspend search for 4-year-old Utah girl

 - A shadowy group trying to overthrow Kim Jong Un raided a North Korean Embassy in broad daylight

+Police originally listed her age as 3, but Sunday’s missing person advisory had it at 4.
+Police didn’t immediately explain the discrepancy.

-Police say initial search efforts were focused along McElmo Creek, which feeds into the San Juan River.
+Initial search efforts focused along the McElmo Creek that feeds into the San Juan River, a tributary of the Colorado River that flows into Lake Powell.

+Police said the girl’s footprints were found along the creek, which was searched by boat teams, divers and drones.

+More than 100 volunteers searched Saturday for Jones on foot along 8 miles (13 kilometers) of the riverbed west of Aneth.